Digital1O1/Data_Structures/Geeks For Geeks DSA/Data Structures/Array/array_notes.md

   // Then iterates to the left
   // For loop starts at the element that's going to be deleted
   // Iterates through entire array up to the SECOND TO LAST ELEMENT
-  // Each element at position 'i' replaced with element at position 'i+1' that pretty uch shifts elements AFTER the deleted postition one element TO THE LEFT
+  // Each element at position 'i' replaced with element at position 'i+1' that pretty much shifts elements AFTER the deleted postition one element TO THE LEFT
   // Once loop is done, last element stays unchanged thus 'removing' the element at the 'pos' position
 	for (int i = pos; i < n - 1; i++)
 		arr[i] = arr[i + 1];